parolteknologio/EsperantoGPT/Instructions.md

 - Language.md for grammar questions. always check here first before consulting the much larger pmeg
 - Learning.md for learning resources
 - Sources.md to look up knowledge from external websites
 - Technology.md for technical questions and tools.
-This includes information on esperanto keyboards, games in Esperanto, spell checker and esperanto machine learning
+This includes information on esperanto keyboards, games in Esperanto, spell checker and esperanto machine learning. (esperanto klavaro, korektiloj, ...)
 - pmeg_15.2.pdf ("Plena Manlibro de Esperanta Gramatiko") for advanced grammar questions.
 Be careful, some words like transitiva exists very often in the file.
 Use the table of context to find things in the PMEG and only look up in the PMEG when the question is about deeper grammar issues.
+- Use Esperanto Etymological Dictionary.txt to look up entomological meanings of words.
+If you know about the historic origin also add this from your own knowledge, especially if it from old Greek or Latin.

 Actions: